mohannandigam/learn-wdio/README.md

 # wdio
-Mohan's Repo to learn Automation with webdriverio, code written in typescrip
+Mohan's Repo to learn Automation with webdriverio, code written in typescript

-for logiing, winston:
+for logging, Winston:
   to install: npm i express winston